zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 ### The ZTG Token and Other Currencies

-The primary asset on Zeitgeist is the _ZTG_ token.
+The native token on Zeitgeist is _ZTG_.
 On the Battery Station test network, this token is known as _ZBS_, but in SDK and CLI commands, and on this page, both ZTG and ZBS are called ZTG.

-ZTG may be used for placing bets in prediction markets (like USD in the examples of the previous chapters).
-Outcome asset tokens will not redeem to 1\$ when a market is resolved, but to 1 ZTG instead, and trading fees will be paid in ZTG.
+ZTG may be used as _collateral_ in prediction markets.
+This means it's used as liquidity and for placing bets (like USD in the examples of the previous chapters); outcome asset tokens will not redeem for \$1 when a market is resolved, but for 1 ZTG instead, and trading fees will be paid in ZTG.
+Other select foreign assets can be used as collateral as well.
-In the future, you will be able to teleport select foreign assets like [aUSD](https://acala.network/ausd) to Zeitgeist using XCM to use them for trading.

-Other uses of ZTG include governance, staking for dispute resolution and collator selection, and bonding for various on-chain actions, most importantly market creation. _These actions require ZTG and ZTG only._ Details follow below.
+Other uses of ZTG include governance, staking for dispute resolution (particularly in the [Decentralized Court]) and collator selection, and bonding for various on-chain actions, most importantly market creation. _These actions require ZTG and ZTG only._ Details follow below.